mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Edge

 Edge is a character’s luck, the favor of the gods, that unexplainable factor that allows her to beat the odds.
+Spending Edge reduces the Step of a test making it easier to accomplish.

 Edge Pool = [((Quickness Dice Code + Intelligence Dice Code + Willpower Dice Code) + Pips) / 2] Round down.

-Spend (before roll): +1 Effect die per Edge spent (max = Skill rating).
+Spend (before roll): Reduce the Step by 1 per point spent (max = Skill rating).

 Refresh: Full on Long Rest; +1 when Effect die = 6 (1/roll), or GM award.

 So with a Quickness 5, Intelligence 3 and Willpower 3 that would be a 5 Edge Pool.

-Spending an Edge Point adds an Effect Dice to your rolled dice, you add this dice to your total and your Effect.
+Spending an Edge Point reduces the Step of a test by 1.
 The most Edge that can be spent on a roll is equal to the Skill Rating in the Test being rolled.

 So if you had an Edge of 4, and a Firearms of 3.
-You could add up to 3 Dice from your Edge Pool on a Firearms Test because thats the Rating of your skill.
+You reduce the Step of the test by up to 3.
 You can spend Edge **before** you rolle but not after.
 You can spend Edge on any Test in the game.

 ### Individual Rule Sections